lkodinsson/MARS/Basic/PHB.md

 # Advancing a Character

 As you play the game your character will acquire experience points.
 These points can be spent to improve your character's stats and skills, and to acquire new abilities.
 The cost to improve your stats and skills depend on what your current dice step is.
-Talents can be acquired at varying costs.
+Talents can be acquired at varying costs dependant on the specific talent.

 ##### Table: Primary Stat Steps & Cost
 | Step Cost | Total Cost | Dice Step | Step Name |